API-Skeletons/doctrine-graphql/mutations.rst

 In the above mutation example the ``name`` field is required and there are no optional fields, so the only field in the ``input`` args will be ``name``.
 The ``name`` input field will be typed according to its metadata configuration.
+You may use a wildcard ``['*']`` for required and optional fields.

+Identifiers are excluded from the input field list because they should not be changed or added by a user.